silvhua/exercise-snack/README.md

       * While wearing boots
 * Default exercise program: The user will be presented with an exercise so they don't have to decide what to do.
 * Repeated exposure: The user gets to practice the same exercise over several weeks so they can make progress with it.
+* Swap exercise: The user can swap to a different exercise if they don't prefer the one that is presented.
+The default exercises shown for swapping to are for the same movement category.
 * Balanced movement diet: The user's movement repertoire includes all major movement categories: squat, hip hinge, lunge, push, pull, and core.
 * Systematic and structured: Instead of doing random Youtube workouts, the user follows a program based on the expertise of a kinesiologist/exercise physiologist with 10 years of experiencing helping people move better and rehabilitate from injury.
 * Current exercise streak: After logging each exercise, they will be shown their current streak.
 This is a gamification element to encourage users to be consistent.